sgsaab/personas-and-storyboarding/README.md

 ## Project Overview

-This project coffee vending machines by interviewing users, creating personas, and storyboarding.
+This project investigates coffee vending machines by interviewing users, creating personas, and storyboarding.
 It examines how these machines are designed to cater to various personas, and how their design can be improved.

 The project is built with HTML and CSS for styling.